emilecohen/UCB-MFE-solidity-workshop/README.md

 ### Wallet
 - Create a Metamask Wallet (https://metamask.io)
+- Show Testnets in Metamask (Metamask > Settings > Advanced > Show test networks: On)
 - Request ETH from the Rinkeby testnet faucet (https://rinkebyfaucet.com/)
+- Switch network and verify that you received testnet ETH

 ## Solidity Basics